Micouwr/job-application-bot/CONTEXTUAL_RECALL.md

 ## Current Status: TESTING PHASE

 We are now entering a rigorous testing phase before implementing any further changes.
-A comprehensive [TESTING_PLAN.md](TESTING_PLAN.md) has been created to guide this process.
 All core functionality will be validated including:

 - Application launch and UI rendering
 - Job management and import features